FredHutch/batchman/developer-setup.md

 Batchman originated at the UW and Fred Hutch is planning to contribute to the development effort.

 Batchman consists of a number of components.
 We'll discuss them in turn.
+But first:

+## What is Batchman?

+Batchman is basically a server for [Nextflow](https://www.nextflow.io/).
+Nextflow is a workflow engine for running multi-step workflows.
+Batchman removes the need for 1) using the command line; and 2) users do not need to leave their computers running so that the Nextflow command (which could take days) can finish.

+Batchman also gives you lots of information about your workflow runs all in one place, whereas if you just ran Nextflow directly this would not be the case.

+Each separate component of Batchman is discussed in more detail below, but here's a thumbnail sketch of how the pieces fit together:

+Users use the web app (either the GUI front end or the REST API) to submit their workflows.
+With each new submission, the app will spin up a Nextflow container in Elastic Container Service which will submit the workflow to AWS Batch.
+Logs from Nextflow and AWS Batch get routed back to the app so it can display and store information about workflow status.

+[Here](AWSNetworkDiagram.pdf) is a slightly outdated diagram of the pieces.

+Also, here is a [diagram](DokkuStack.pdf) of how the batchman web app is deployed at UW.
+This does not reflect anything about how it is or may be deployed at Fred Hutch, now or in the future.

 ## Batchman Web App